The Turkish Muslim Minority of Thrace in Greece

 – Tsitselikis, Konstantinos, and Alexandros Sakellariou.
 2019.
 “Greece.”
 In Yearbook of Muslims in Europe, Vol. XI: 311–26.
 Leiden/Boston: Brill.

 – Verhás, Evelin.
 2020.
 The Turkish Minority in Western Thrace: The Long Struggle for Rights and Recognition, Minority Rights Group Europe report.
-Accessed December 7, 2021. https://minorityrights.org/wp-content/uploads/2019/10/MRG_Rep_WThrace_EN_Sept19.pdf.
+Accessed December 7, 2021.
+At https://minorityrights.org/wp-content/uploads/2019/10/MRG_Rep_WThrace_EN_Sept19.pdf.

 Case Law